trebeljahr/trebeljahr.com/_posts/writing-down-what-i-know.md

 And I mean why not...
 Writing is a good shot at doing something that is both meaningful and valuable, therefore something rewarding.

-So maybe that is what I want to become as a person - even long term?
+So maybe that is what I want to become as a person - even long-term?
 A writer?

 ## Teachers and Amplifiers